AmirTlinov/context-finder/docs/QUICK_START.md

 Cursor tokens are opaque and bound to the original query/options (changing them will be rejected).

-Most read-oriented MCP tools include `meta.index_state` when available to expose index freshness.
+All MCP tools include `meta.index_state` (best-effort) on both success and error responses to expose index freshness.
 For semantic tools (`context_pack`, `context`, `impact`, `trace`, `explain`, `overview`), `auto_index` defaults to true; use `auto_index=false` or `auto_index_budget_ms` to control the reindex budget.
 The attempt is reported under `meta.index_state.reindex`.